New Jersey governor to sign tax break for Orsted's offshore wind farm

-PAULSBORO, N.J. -- New Jersey Gov. Phil Murphy was expected to sign a bill Thursday giving a tax break to Danish offshore wind developer Orsted for the first of two energy projects it plans to place in the waters off the Jersey Shore.
+PAULSBORO, N.J. -- New Jersey Gov. Phil Murphy signed a bill Thursday giving a tax break to Danish offshore wind developer Orsted for the first of two energy projects it plans to place in the waters off the Jersey Shore.

-Before the ink is dry on that bill, he will face pressure from another offshore wind company looking for similar assistance.
+The Democratic governor said the financial aid was necessary to ensure that offshore wind projects and the jobs they create happen in New Jersey rather than in competing states.

-The governor's office said he would sign the bill, allowing Orsted to keep federal tax credits that it otherwise would have been required to pass along to New Jersey utility ratepayers.
+Before the ink was dry on that bill, he faced pressure from another offshore wind company looking for similar assistance.

 Neither the company nor Democratic lawmakers listed the value of the tax break, but a Republican state senator, Edward Durr, put it at nearly $1 billion.